 Often forgotten by investors, AWS now delivers $54bn in annual sales for the group, "competing against the world's largest technology companies" according to the outgoing chief exec.

-With an eye on diversification and keeping costs low, many investors are opting to use this broad FTSE 100 ETF as a core holding, which they can complement with individual stock choices.
+With an eye on diversification and keeping costs low, many investors are opting to use this broad market ETF as a core holding, which they can complement with individual stock choices.

 Many investors are also happy to leave their money entirely in index ETFs rather than get involved in any active stock picking.